Vorkharium/vorkharium.github.io/_posts/2024-10-31-NetExec-and-CrackMapExec-Cheatsheet.md

 sudo apt install crackmapexec
 ```

-Important Note: Sometimes it's worth using both tools to discard false negatives and false positives.
+Important Note: I primarily use NetExec as it is the updated version of CrackMapExec.
+However, there are situations where trying both tools can be beneficial to minimize the risk of false negatives and false positives.

 # NetExec Commands
 The IP address 172.16.150.20 will be used as an example for the Domain Controller (DC01) IP address.